balena-io/balena-cli/doc/cli.markdown

 #### --application, -a &#60;application&#62;

-The target resin.io application this build is for
+The target balena application this build is for

 #### --projectName, -n &#60;projectName&#62;